thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 ## Technical Contributions-

-I had 2 main roles: Collecitng data in NB01 and carrying out backtesting for arbitrage functions in NB04.
+I had 2 main roles: Collecitng data in NB01 and carrying out EDA and backtesting for arbitrage functions in NB04.

 **NB01:**